 Once you’ve learned to identify the plant, keep an eye out for it when you’re with your dog, and keep her away from them whenever possible.
 It’s also possible to try to use aversion training to teach her to avoid the plants, similar to methods used to train dogs to avoid snakes, although this is best left to a professional.

 Stay out of overgrown areas, and tall grass since these can often be loaded with foxtails.

 After you’ve been in areas with foxtails, check your dog thoroughly, including in the ears and between the pads on his paws.
 Run your hands through their fur to check for barbs.
 It’s also a good idea to give him a complete brushing afterward, as this can locate barbs you might not have felt on your own.

 Take Preventative Measures

 If your dog has large, erect ears, consider securing them with a bandana or putting a cotton ball in each ear — not forgetting to remove it later, of course!
 And whether your dog has long or short fur, regular grooming can help keep them safer.
 You can even ask your groomer for a foxtail cut.

-While you should always be watching for signs of problems with your dog, a few in particular may be giveaways for a foxtail stuck somewhere.
-If she’s scratching or licking excessively, particularly her feet or genitals, then inspect the area.
-A dog with a foxtail may also shake or tilt their head a lot, limp, or sneeze a lot.
-There may also be a discharge from their eyes or nose, or swelling of their footpads.
+While you should always be watching for signs of problems with your dog, a few, in particular, maybe giveaways for a foxtail stuck somewhere.
+If she’s scratching or licking excessively, particularly on her feet or genitals, inspect the area.
+A dog with a foxtail may also shake or tilt its head, limp, or sneeze a lot.
+There may also be a discharge from their eyes or nose or swelling of their footpads.
 If you see any of these signs, check for foxtails and take her to the vet if necessary.

-While we can learn a lot of positive things from Nature, we also have to learn to respect the dangers it can present, no matter how tiny or harmless looking they may be.
-A snake may be an obvious menace — but don’t forget to also beware of the grass that snake is hiding in, especially if it’s full of foxtails.
+While we can learn many positive things from nature, we also have to learn to respect the dangers it can present, no matter how tiny or harmless-looking they may be.
+A snake may be an obvious menace — but don’t forget to also beware of the grass that the snake is hiding in, especially if it’s full of foxtails.